-The path along the Embankment by the River Thames is one of our favourite places in London for a romantic walk together.
-Starting from the London Eye, you pass the Royal Festival Hall, National Theatre, the OXO Tower and the Tate Modern.
+The path along the Embankment by the River Thames is one of our favorite places in London for a romantic walk together.
+Starting from the London Eye, you pass the Royal Festival Hall, National Theatre, the OXO Tower, and the Tate Modern.

 They also have some quirky displays outside.
-One of our favourites was the Louise Bourgeois giant spider sculpture back in 2007.
-Check their website to find out the latest talks, exhibitions and displays taking place.
+One of our favorites was the Louise Bourgeois giant spider sculpture back in 2007.
+Check their website to find out the latest talks, exhibitions, and displays taking place.

 Trafalgar Square + the National Gallery